samaradel/www_threefold/www.threefoldtoken.com/content/contact/app.md

 ### Easy to use

 Just download the ThreeFold App on your mobile device, and log in using your ItsYou.Online credentials.
-This allows you to easily remain up to date with latest news and contact us with any questions you may have.
+This allows you to easily remain up to date with latest news and to contact us with any questions you may have.
 To access investor functionality, you need a referral code.
 Please contact the person who introduced you to ThreeFold.

 ### Questions?